Keeping materials in containment

 We make every employee and contractor aware of their responsibility to prevent spills by immediately reporting near misses, such as a storage tank approaching full volume or signs of wear that may result in a leak.
 We respond to near misses and make any necessary adjustments to prevent spills.

-In keeping with the pollution-prevention principle in our Environmental, Health and Safety (EHS) Philosophy, Devon uses appropriate tools and techniques to minimize and contain discharges from our equipment and facilities.
-At facilities with storage tanks, our spill-prevention procedures include secondary containment, “nearly full” alarms on tanks and offsite monitoring equipment that can shut in facilities remotely.
+Devon uses appropriate tools and techniques to minimize and contain discharges from our equipment and facilities.
+At facilities with storage tanks, our spill prevention procedures include secondary containment, “nearly full” alarms on tanks and offsite monitoring equipment that can shut in facilities remotely.

 At our produced-water recycling facilities, Devon installs temporary storage reservoirs designed to minimize the risk of overflow from rain.
 The reservoirs are double-lined and sloped to direct any water that may penetrate the first liner to a sump pump.
-Between the two liners is a layer of mesh material with motion detection that alerts our operators if a liner leaks.
+A layer of mesh material between the two liners is outfitted with motion detection that alerts our operators if a liner leaks.
 Any reservoir where we temporarily store water, including saltwater disposal sites, is lined for environmental protection.

-When using oil-based fluids to drill wells, we employ a closed-loop system, considered an industry best practice to protect the environment and to ensure safety.
-We comply with the EPA Spill SPCC Rule by keeping plans at drilling locations to minimize the impact of spills.
+To protect the environment and ensure safety when using oil-based fluids to drill wells, we employ a closed-loop system that is considered an industry best practice.
+We comply with the EPA SPCC Rule by keeping plans at drilling locations to minimize the impact of spills.
 We also follow local, state and federal guidelines when handling drilling fluid and mud systems.

 When a spill does occur, we remediate, investigate the cause and take corrective action to prevent recurrence.
-When feasible, Devon performs in-situ remediation using naturally occurring microorganisms to restore impacted soils.
-This method allows the natural environment to assist in remediation and reduces the likelihood that invasive weeds and plants will be introduced to the area.
+Devon often performs in-situ remediation using naturally occurring microorganisms to remediate and restore impacted soils when feasible.
+This method also reduces the likelihood that invasive weeds and plants will be introduced to the area.
 In-situ remediation has other advantages, as well: It reduces truck traffic because it generally doesn’t require heavy machinery, and it reduces our overall operational waste footprint by eliminating the need to send impacted soil to landfills.

 Devon has a robust EHS system for reporting and tracking spills.
 We require reporting of unintentional releases of oil, produced water, chemicals and any other material associated with our operations.
 Spills and near misses are tracked by the total company and business unit, which enables them to analyze their spill performance and find ways to improve.